recordrig/for-the-record/README.md

 We use TypeScript as much as possible and use ESLint to help us maintain a high standard of code quality and coherent coding style.

-It's recommended to configure your IDE or text editor to use this project's ESLint settings (`./eslintrc.js`) for in-editor warnings and "auto-fix" shortcuts (most editors have ESLint plugins available or built-in).
+It's recommended to configure your IDE or text editor to use this project's ESLint settings (`./eslintrc.js`) for in-editor warnings and "auto-fix" shortcuts (most editors have ESLint plugins available or support built-in).

 Alternatively, you can run ESLint on the command line: